Out in Front

 Here’s a glimpse into how I find stories.
 Sometimes.

-When I was in college, on Thursday nights I would end up sometimes at a bar.
+When I was in college we’d occasionally go to a bar on Thursday nights.
 I can’t remember the name of the bar as there have been several years placed between me and the times I used to go there and they have changed their name.

 Every Thursday the band The Rebecca Scott Decision would play.
 Headed by, well, you guessed it, Rebecca Scott.
-She wears a smirk when she plays, short black hair, tall talent.
-I loved her.
+She wore a smirk when she played, had short black hair, tall talent.
+I loved the sound.
 There was something about her music when she played live.
 Kicked my imagination in the very guts.
 I would fill napkins with imagery from those nights.

 (Yes, I was a writer who went to a bar to hang out and ended up in a dark corner scribbling on napkins to make sure I didn’t miss anything.)

-The group that gathered were so strange and writable.
-There was always the same strange guy who danced awkwardly, never to the beat of the music, but his favorite dance move was to slowly punch the air.
-The table of dolled up girls who had found the bar for the first time and just loved how cute and cozy it was.
-There were the guys who trolled the bar, predators looking for a lone girl who had separated from the pack.
-The one girl who came just for the bartender who politely refilled her drinks but didn’t really see her.
-I loved everything about it, all set to the soundtrack of Rebecca Scott and her music.
+The various people that gathered were so very write-able.
+There was always a lone man, on the cusp of elderly, who’d dance to his own beat, never the one the band provided, his favorite move was to slowly punch the air, eyes closed, the rythym flooding his bloodstream.
+There was a table of dolled up girls who’d found the bar for the first time and just loved how cute and cozy it was.
+There were the guys who trolled the bar, looking for a chance (or courage) to approach a woman and start a converstaion.
+The one girl who came becuase of her crush on the bartender – who’d politely refill her drinks but didn’t really see her.
+Do you see why I was sitting in the corner writing?
+I loved everything about it and it was all set to the soundtrack of Rebecca Scott and her music.

 The downbeat sounded and the base reverberated behind the door of her dressing room.
 The crowd went wild, as they normally did, and the cheers became a muffled beast back stage.
 She looked in the mirror and went back to putting the finishing touches on her make up.
 She’d actually studied this shit with several high-profile make-up artists so that when she was finished, she achieved the look of a prostitute princess.
 That was the point though, wasn’t it?
 To disappear.
 To become something different.